smallwat3r/shhh/README.md

 ## What are the dependencies?

-You can find the list of the Python dependencies [here](https://github.com/smallwat3r/shhh/blob/master/requirements.txt) and [here](https://github.com/smallwat3r/shhh/blob/master/gunicorn/requirements-gunicorn.txt) if you're using Gunicorn.
+You can find the list of the Python dependencies [here](https://github.com/smallwat3r/shhh/blob/master/requirements.txt), plus [here](https://github.com/smallwat3r/shhh/blob/master/gunicorn/requirements-gunicorn.txt) if you're using Gunicorn.

 ## How to launch Shhh?